daniilsunyaev/yarrd/README.md

   - update hashtable on update
 - do not allow two columns with the same names in a table
 - implement unique constraint
+- introduce AND and allow WHERE to accept multiple conditions
 - implement primary constraint and use row_id if not set
+- check if we can avoid generating byte layout for every row when using where
 - introduce NOT
 - remove tables dir if it is empty after tables cleanup
 - maybe use peek and rewrite parser in more of decoupeled manner?
 Try to allow keyword names